veorq/misc/STUDENTS.md

 Blame no one.
 Expect nothing.
 Do something. —Bill Parcells, football coach

-The most successful people are those who are good at plan B. —James Yorke, mathematician

 When a debater’s point is not impressive, he brings forth many arguments. —Talmud